DOWNLOAD THE RESOURCE FOR ADMINISTRATORS AND EDUCATORS

 - If students don’t already have a working knowledge of the organization of your university and how policy changes are made, explain the best avenues for students to pursue their goals.

-- Make sure students are aware of relevant institutional history and context that might impact the university’s response to students’ concerns and goals.
+- Make sure students are aware of relevant school history and context that might impact the university’s response to students’ concerns and goals.

 - Be open about which aspects of the issue students are coming to you with can be addressed and which cannot, and any alternative or longer-term actions that might work.